kylejlin/kiki/README.md

 - **Easy to read.**
   Kiki has a minimalist syntax.
   This makes it easy to learn, and easy to read.

+## Kiki's limitations

+- Kiki only supports LALR(1) grammars.
+- Kiki parses token sequences, not strings.
+  - In other words, you must provide your own lexer.
+    You can either implement the lexer by hand, or use a lexer generator (e.g., [logos](https://crates.io/crates/logos)).

 ## Example